-German A-Level Texts/FilmsWatch
+German A-Level Texts/FilmsWatch this thread

 - Heinrich Böll Die verlorene Ehre der Katharina Blum

 - Bertolt Brecht Mutter Courage und ihre Kinder

 - Friedrich Dürrenmatt Der Besuch der alten Dame

 - Heinrich Heine Gedichte – Buch der Lieder

 - Das Leben der Anderen Florian Henckel von Donnersmarck (2006)